pawelgur/angular-2-ionic-sandbox/README.md

     * angular 2 sdk related topics
          - Observables (RXJS)
          - DI
+            * inject a configuration object into service
+            * create a factory and use it (create "test" page if needed)
+            * replace injectable service with its subclass
          - Zones
          - Change Detection
          - Unit testing
          - Creating a library
     * other angular 2 topics
     * ionic topics
+6. Other:
+    * create jsonstub endpoint and make an http request
+    * create an advanced form with custom validators
+    * create a pipe
+    * create simple animation

 Notes: